 The second season is kind of a prequel to the first season.
 Expanding on the Solversons' family and their story, and Molly Solverson is seen as a young girl.

-The show shoots in the Winter for real, which is the reason why it takes the seasons air a year and a half apart.
+The show shoots in the Winter for real, which is the reason why the seasons air a year and a half apart.

 Jesse Plemons who portrays Ed Blomquist in season two, and Bob Odenkirk, who portrays Bill Oswalt in season one, both appeared in Breaking Bad as Todd and Saul Goodman, respectively.